 The History of the Central Land Council

-This gave Aboriginal people title to most of the Aboriginal reserve lands in the Northern Territory and the opportunity to claim other land not already owned, leased or being used by someone else.
+The Aboriginal Land Rights (Northern Territory) Act 1976 came into operation on 26th January 1977 and gave Aboriginal people inalienable freehold title to most of the Aboriginal reserve lands in the NT and the opportunity to claim other land not already owned, leased or used.